MuhammadHamidRaza/OpenAI-Agent-SDK-Mastery/day_06_integrating_basic_tools/README.md

 *   The SDK handles the entire function calling lifecycle: from the LLM suggesting a tool call, to executing the Python function, and feeding the output back to the LLM.
 *   By integrating tools, your agents gain the ability to perform real-world actions and access dynamic information, significantly expanding their utility.

+---

+## Summary

+Tools + function calling turn LLMs into *actors* — agents that can fetch live data, calculate precisely, and interact with systems.
+Use `@function_tool` to wrap Python functions, register them on your agent, and let the agent decide when to call them.
+Design tools carefully, validate inputs, and handle errors to build safe, reliable agentic apps.

+---

 Today, you've made your agents truly interactive by giving them the ability to use custom tools.
 Tomorrow, we'll explore how to leverage powerful, pre-built tools like web search and file search to give your agents access to vast amounts of information.